-Business combination, Consolidated Financial Statements and Non-controlling interest
+Business Combinations, Consolidated Financial Statements and Non-controlling interest

 For interim and annual financial statements relating to its fiscal year commencing on or after January 1, 2011, the Company will be required to adopt new CICA Section 1582 "Business Combinations", Section 1601 "Consolidated Financial Statements" and Section 1602 "Non-Controlling Interests".
 Section 1582 replaces existing Section 1581 "Business Combinations", and Sections 1601 and 1602 together replace Section 1600 "Consolidated Financial Statements."
 The adoption of Sections 1582 and collectively, 1601 and 1602 provides the Canadian equivalent to IFRS 3 "Business Combinations" and International Accounting Standard IAS 27 "Consolidated and Separate Financial Statements" respectively.
-The impact of adopting these new standards has not yet been assessed and cannot reasonably be estimated at this time.
+The impact of adopting these new standards will significantly impact the Company's consolidated financial statements.